 Junior Hunter Training Days

 April 13 through April 20, 2019 (excluding Sunday)

 Private Land: Licensed junior hunter and adult mentor must both have a valid Resident Game Bird Conservation Stamp and written consent from landowner.

-Junior hunters must have a valid small game junior hunting license and a 2017 Connecticut Migratory Bird Conservation Stamp.
+Junior hunters (ages 12 to 15) must have a valid small game junior hunting license and a 2019 Connecticut Migratory Bird Conservation Stamp.
+Sixteen and 17-year-old hunters can participate in the training day, but they must have a valid hunting license, a 2019 Connecticut Migratory Bird Conservation Stamp, and federal 2019-2020 Migratory Bird Hunting and Conservation Stamp.
 Adults must possess a valid hunting license; however, they are not allowed to carry a firearm.
 Ducks, geese, mergansers, and coots may be hunted.
 Bag limits and shooting hours are the same as for the regular duck and goose hunting seasons.

 State and Private Land: Youth participants must possess a current junior hunting license and a Connecticut Resident Game Bird Conservation Stamp.
 There may be exceptions if hunting on a private shooting preserve or a hunting club property with a Resident Game Bird Stamp exemption.
 Adults must possess a valid hunting license; however, they are not allowed to carry a firearm.

 Saturday, November 9 through Saturday, November 16, 2019 (excluding Sunday)